 The Group determined that a thirty-year period to amortize the cord blood bank operating rights was appropriate, following the pattern in which the expected benefits of the acquired asset will be consumed or otherwise used up.
 The Group's renewal period with the provincial governmental authorities generally is for a period of three years.
 The Group has historically renewed cord blood bank operating rights without incurring any significant costs.
-There are no other legal or regulatory provisions that limit the useful life of the cord blood bank operating rights or that cause the cash flows and useful life of such cord blood bank operating right to be constrained.
+There are no other legal or regulatory provisions that limit the useful life of the cord blood bank operating rights or that cause the cash flows and useful life of such cord blood bank operating rights or that cause the cash flows and useful life of such cord blood bank operating right to be constrained.
 In addition, the Group expects the effect of obsolescence, demand, competition, and other economic factors to be minimal.